MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-425-Medicare-Shared-Savings-Program/subpart-E-Assignment-Beneficiaries/section-425.400.md

 ##### § 425.400 General. #####

-Link to an amendment published at 83 FR 60092, November 23, 2018.
+Link to an amendment published at 83 FR 68069, December 31, 2018.

 (a)(1) *General.* CMS employs the assignment methodology described in § 425.402 and § 425.404 for purposes of benchmarking, preliminary prospective assignment (including quarterly updates), retrospective reconciliation, and prospective assignment.